DataandUXgirl/Gas-price-forecast/README.md

-# 📈 Natural Gas Price Interpolation & Forecasting
+# 📈 Natural Gas Price Interpolation and Forecasting

 This project estimates daily natural gas prices from monthly market data and produces a 12 month price forecast.
 It includes a Python function that returns an estimated gas price for any past date or future date based on interpolation, extrapolation and seasonality trends.